 - 1. PURPOSE.
 To establish procedures to ensure that the planning, programming, budgeting, and evaluation (PPBE) activities of the National Nuclear Security Administration (NNSA) comply with sound financial management principles. - 2.
 AUTHORITY.
 50 United States Code (U.S.C.)
 2452, Planning, programming, and budgeting process, requires that the Administrator establish procedures to ensure that the planning, programming, budgeting, and financial activities of the Administration comport with sound financial and fiscal management principles. - 3.
 CANCELLATION.
-NNSA Policy (NAP) 130.1A, Planning, Programming, Budgeting, and Evaluation (PPBE) Process, dated 12-09-19. - 4.
+NNSA Policy (NAP) 130.1B, Planning, Programming, Budgeting, and Evaluation (PPBE) Process, dated 05-25-21.
+Advance Change Directive (ACD) 130.1, Updating Account Integrator Roles in the National Nuclear Security Administration (NNSA), dated 06-23-21. - 4.
 APPLICABILITY.
-Unless otherwise stated in the appendixes, the applicability is the same for each appendix. - a.
+Unless otherwise stated, the applicability is the same for each appendix. - a.
 Federal.
 This policy applies to all NNSA federal elements. - b.
 Contractors.
 Does not apply to contractors. - c.
 Equivalency.
 In accordance with the responsibilities and authorities assigned by Executive Order 12344, codified at 50 U.S.C. sections 2406 and 2511, and to ensure consistency throughout the joint Navy/Department of Energy (DOE) Naval Nuclear Propulsion Program, the Deputy Administrator for Naval Reactors (Director) will implement and oversee requirements and practices pertaining to this Directive for activities under the Director's cognizance, as deemed appropriate. - 5.
 SUMMARY OF CHANGES.
 This NNSA Policy (NAP): - a.
-Establishes the Associate Administrator for Management and Budget as the lead and point of contact for the Programming phase of the annual PPBE process, including writing the Programming Guidance and supporting budget material. - b.
-Assigns responsibility to the Associate Administrator for Acquisition and Project Management for providing Construction Project Data Sheets. - 6.
-BACKGROUND. - a.
-Section 3252 of the NNSA Act requires the Administrator to develop a planning, programming, and budgeting process that operates under sound financial management principles.
-The NNSA Act also requires an annual provision to
+Updates the Account Integrator's role throughout the Planning, Programming, Budgeting, and Evaluation (PPBE) process as outlined in NNSA Advance Change Directive (ACD) 130.1, Updating Account Integrator Roles in the NNSA. - b.
+Adds NA-MB's role in the development and integration of NNSA Program Element planning and programming tools. - c.
+Adds NA-MB's role in developing and maintaining tools and databases during the programming phase.